jayram98/SimpleMavenProject/README.md

 `mvn install`

-* I normally use this project for demonstration purposes in my training courses!
+* I normally use this project for demonstration purposes in my training courses!!